 Cultural differences

-It is not yet sufficiently known whether there are cultural differences in the prevalence of cluster headaches.
-A Chinese study found extremely low prevalence figures for cluster headaches (0.006%).
-However, due to methodological peculiarities, the validity of this number must be assessed with caution.
-Other authors suggest that cluster headache is more common in the American black population than in the white population.
-Whether this is true has also not been empirically proven.
+It is not yet sufficiently known whether there are cultural differences in the prevalence of the cluster headache.
+A Chinese study results in extremely low prevalence numbers for cluster headache (0.006 %).
+However, due to methodological peculiarities, the validity of this number must be evaluated with restraint.
+Other authors suspect that cluster headache in the American colored population is more common than in the white population.
+It is also not empirically proven whether this applies.

 Gender differences